JackieBinya/jacqueline-binya-website/content/posts/using-hugo.md

 tags: ["hugo", "static-site-generators", "cms", "blogging"]
 ---

-I recently started contributing to free and open-source, but that's a story for another day.
+I recently started contributing to free and open-source software, but that's a story for another day.
 So well I stumbled upon a bunch of projects with issues open which required help in either completely writing new documentation using <a href="https://gohugo.io/" class="article-link">Hugo </a> or migrating the existing documentation to Hugo.
 I was naturally curious why so many organizations were willing to make that shift.
 So I started my research and this is what I learned about Hugo.

 ## Why Hugo ?